 These seem like good suggestions to consider.
 Thankfully, daSilva goes on to suggest that merely considering these questions alone isn’t enough.
 We may have a vested interest in opposing someone’s ideals or goals but they may still have valid information or knowledge to share that we should consider.

 My mind immediately ran to bosses I’ve had who may not have been the nicest people and famous (or infamous) people throughout history who we wouldn’t walk across the street to help but who may have had leadership knowledge worth considering like Attila the hun or Napolean.

 Since leadership is about motivating a group of people to act toward achieving a common goal, we can learn about the art of leadership from both bad and good leaders.
-The kind of leader we are, depends on what and how we choose to implement what we’ve learned; and more importantly, what traits and skills we develop over time and choose to share with our teams – because they are the future leaders.
+The kind of leader we are and the leader behavior we choose to implement is based on what we’ve learned; and more importantly, what traits and skills we develop over time and choose to share with our teams – because they are the future leaders.

 If you are or you want to be a leader, you should take into consideration that we are lifelong students.
 Working with a bad leader can be difficult, but it can also provide you with the perfect opportunity to sharpen your managerial skills.
 Their mistakes can give you the experience you need to become a successful leader in your own right.
 Always keep in mind the type of impact effective leadership can have.